At age 60 and older you might be wondering if life insurance is still an option for you and whether it's affordable.

 Whole life insurance promises a payout to your beneficiaries no matter when you die.
 If you're looking for a policy that will supply funds to pay for a funeral, provide an inheritance or cover a long-term financial obligation, whole life insurance can fit the bill.
 Some whole life policies don't require a life insurance medical exam but do ask some health questions.

-"Guaranteed acceptance" whole life insurance for seniors, which you may see advertised on TV, offers convenience: You can't be turned down and there's no life insurance medical exam.
-However, it's an expensive way to buy life insurance.
+"Guaranteed acceptance" whole life insurance for seniors, which you may see advertised on TV, offers convenience: You can't be turned down and there's no life insurance blood test or medical exam.
+However, it's usually an expensive way to buy life insurance.
 Here's how it works.

 - There's no medical exam or questions about your health